Tea Room Health and Safety Templates

 What health and safety risk assessments do tea rooms need?

-Tea rooms must carry out risk assessments for all significant hazards.
+Tea rooms and tea shops must carry out risk assessments for all significant hazards that could affect staff, customers, or contractors.

 Do tea rooms need a fire risk assessment?

-Yes, all tea rooms and tea shops must have a fire risk assessment.
+Yes, all tea rooms and tea shops must conduct a fire risk assessment.

 How can tea rooms manage allergen safety and labelling?